Caves Beach

 An assessment of population growth drivers in Caves Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Caves Beach is around 3,990, reflecting a decrease of 26 people since the 2021 Census.
-The resident population estimate by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 was 3,930, with an additional 1 validated new address since the Census date contributing to this figure.
-This results in a population density ratio of 1,642 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Caves Beach has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 64.0% of overall population gains during recent periods.
-For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Caves Beach's population is estimated at around 3,990 as of Feb 2026.
+This reflects a decrease of 26 people (0.6%) since the 2021 Census, which reported a population of 4,016 people.
+The change is inferred from the resident population of 3,930 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 1,642 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 64.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population